Beefster09/table-lang/design.md

 * `?` - "elvis" / "or else" / null-coalescing operator
 * `x if cond else y` ternary (non-associative)
 * `|`
-* `=>` - anonymous functions (right-associative)
-    - (Am I even going to have these?
-Function expressions are already possible.
-Lambdas provide a redundant alternative to existing syntax and are harder to parse.)
 * Comparison operators `==`, `!=`, `<`, `<=`, `>`, and `>=`  (chainable, as in Python)
 * `not`
 * `and`